agombolay/ribose-map/README.md

 **If you use Ribose-Map, please use the following citation**:
 Gombolay, AL, FO Vannberg, and F Storici.
 Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA. *Nucleic Acids Research* 2019.
 DOI: 10.1093/nar/gky874.

-Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any rNMP sequencing technique: Alk-HydEn-seq, emRiboSeq, Pu-seq, RADAR-seq, ribose-seq, RHII-HydEn-seq.
+Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the currently available rNMP sequencing techniques.
+Current rNMP sequencing techniques include: Alk-HydEn-seq, emRiboSeq, Pu-seq, RADAR-seq, ribose-seq, RHII-HydEn-seq.

 ## Modules
 * **Alignment**: Align reads to the reference, de-depulicate based on UMIs, and de-multiplex by barcode